 - Award criteria the company or authority specify

 - Length and style of the specification.
 Private firms often opt to release tender documents that are less formal, within branded templates

 - Expectations and guidance.
 Private-sector tenders released in-house predominately embed their corporate mission and philosophies within the evaluation criteria

 - Method of submission, with firms often specifying an email submission, as opposed to the digital envelopes hosted on portals

 - Indications of expected service levels, including quality benchmarks and key performance indicators.

 The consultancy tender exercises you come across, therefore, may differ greatly in their requirements.
 Procurement documents for consultancy services often place a greater emphasis on the solution, experience and expertise, and questionnaires represent broad canvasses to sell your business and your ability to deliver the service.
 Your ability to provide services will be evaluated on the strength of how you evidence these three key criteria, and you will need to provide a high level of detail of your company’s credentials within the quality sections.

 Our experience of providing assistance and project management with projects across this broad spectrum is extensive.
-In 2018, for instance, we have completed tenders for consultancy services released by the following authorities:
+For example, we have completed tenders for consultancy services released by the following authorities: